 Founded in 2003, the Trust was granted a federal charter as a “Corporation without share” under the Canada Corporation Act and was registered as a Charitable Organization under the federal Income Tax Act.

 The Trust is committed to demonstrating that humans can live in the forest as part of a community of plants and animals all living within the bounty and limitations of nature.
+Let us tell you the story of what we have learned, so that you can do something similar for a part of the forest that you love.

 Ecoforestry logging is encouraged in designated areas; all old growth trees, riparian zones and fragile locations are preserved in total.